-Puerto Ricans in Action's 2nd trip to the island took place between December 11, 2017 to December 30, 2017.
-The trip's main goal was to connect with grassroots organizations and distribute supplies throughout the island.
+Puerto Ricans in Action's 2nd trip to the island took place between December 11, 2017, to December 30, 2017.
+The trip's primary goal was to connect with grassroots organizations and distribute supplies throughout the island.

 Day 1: I left LA Sunday night in a rush and arrived several hours later in Newark, where I rushed to catch my 2nd flight.
 Practically everyone spoke Spanish on this flight.
-I sat next to a woman who was with a man and 2 elderly people, possibly their grandparents.
+I sat next to a woman who was with a man and two seniors, possibly their grandparents.
 I wondered if they were in the states because of the hurricane and were just now returning home.

 On the ride to my dad’s house, I saw highways with missing signs and streets with no traffic lights.
 Traffic police now guide traffic.
 Many trees were bare and toppled over on the ground.
 Green tree tops overflowed in the towns but are now gone.
 Tops of houses hidden by the flourishing trees are now visible.

 Day 2: My dad took to me around the “campos of Luquillo” where I took photos and videos of all the damage.
-There were cable and traffic lights hanging low, shattered cement, and street signs on the side of road.
+Cable and traffic lights were hanging low, shattered cement, and street signs on the side of the road.
 I felt like Maria was more than just a hurricane.
-She had a vengeance with Puerto Rico.
-I interviewed my aunt and felt that she gave great insight and details about the hurricane and damage.
+She had vengeance with Puerto Rico.
+I interviewed my aunt and thought that she gave great insight and details about the hurricane and damage.

 Day 3: Today I went to a few local stores to get supplies I needed for my event in Luquillo.
 We wanted to make our purchases at local stores to help the smaller Puerto Rican owned businesses.
 However, I did have to buy some things at Walgreens.
 I hung out with my grandma during the day, then interviewed my aunt at night where we discussed the hurricane.

-My aunt took a different route home and we ventured through San Juan where everything looked gorgeous, as though Maria purposely skipped San Juan.
-There were many tourist buses and lots of tourist ready to enjoy the island.
+My aunt took a different route home, and we ventured through San Juan where everything looked gorgeous, as though Maria purposely skipped San Juan.
+There were many tourist buses and lots of tourists ready to enjoy the island.
 I was a little surprised because all of the media and images we’ve seen make it appear as though Puerto Rico is now 3rd world country.

 Day 6: Today I cleaned my dad’s house with him.
-At almost 70 years of age, and having to take care of everything for my 91 year old grandmother to keeping the house clean and safe for them to live in, it has become very hard for him.
-We came up with the idea that when the students come out to volunteer, maybe helping elderly people clean and get their homes in order should be one of their tasks while here in Puerto Rico.
+At almost 70 years of age, and having to take care of everything for my 91-year-old grandmother to keeping the house clean and safe for them to live in, it has become tough for him.
+We came up with the idea that when the students come out to volunteer, maybe helping seniors clean and get their homes in order should be one of their tasks while here in Puerto Rico.

 Day 7: I awoke to no electricity, My brother, Cano, came over and helped me finish up the family First Aid bags.
-He said the light was going to take 8 days to come back because they’re working on the electricity in Rio Grande, which is the next town over.
-We did 60 First Aid bags that included band aids, sunscreen, mosquito repellent, OTC pain medicine (Ibuprofen, Tylenol), flashlights, and batteries.
+He said the light was going to take eight days to come back because they’re working on the electricity in Rio Grande, which is the next town over.
+We did 60 First Aid bags that included band-aids, sunscreen, mosquito repellent, OTC pain medicine (Ibuprofen, Tylenol), flashlights, and batteries.